Gabo-Stuff/Login-page-in-Flask-Python-/README.md

 # Login-page-in-Flask-Python-
-The code runs a local server made in Python with Flask, which connects to a MySQL database to display an HTML web page.
+The code runs a local server made in Python with Flask, which connects to a MySQL database to display an HTML web page styled with CSS.

-tree file:
+file tree:

 static(folder)
   - style.css